 No, by Indiana statute you do not need a prescription to receive physical therapy.
 Medicare does require a referral from a physician, nurse practitioner, or physician assistant to receive physical therapy.
-Aetna plans do require a physician’s order for the services to be covered by insurance.
+Aetna and Medicaid plans do require a physician’s order for the services to be covered by insurance.

 Body One Physical Therapy is a network provider with most major insurance networks.
 We do contact your insurance carrier to verify eligibility and benefit, but we encourage you to also contact your insurance carrier to check your outpatient physical therapy benefits.
 Below are some of the major networks that we participate with.
 If you do not see your network or plan listed, please call one of our offices for further information about your network participation.

 » Aetna » Anthem/Blue Cross & Blue Shield

 » United Healthcare » Medicaid